CuraçaoOfficial Name: Curaçao

 Safety and Security

-There are no known terrorist or extremist groups, areas of instability or organized crime on Curaçao, although gangs and drug trafficking organizations do operate on the island.
+There are no known terrorist or extremist groups, areas of instability or organized crime on Curaçao.
+However, gangs and drug trafficking organizations do operate on the island.

-Car theft, especially of rental vehicles for joy riding and parts stripping, can occur.
+Car theft can occur.
+Take extra precaution and do not leave personal items or purses in cars and in plain view.
 Vehicle damages or losses may not be fully covered by local insurance when a vehicle is stolen or damaged.
 Be sure you are sufficiently insured when renting vehicles, jet skis, and other items.
+The parking lot around Mambo Beach is considered to be high-risk for car break-ins, so visitors should exercise extra precaution when visiting Mambo Beach.

 While violent crime against tourists is not common, thefts and assaults are reported more often in some isolated areas.
-Please take care when visiting isolated areas (i.e. nature areas, small parking areas used by divers, etc.), where a few tourists have reported day-time assaults and robberies.
-Some of Curaçao’s many beaches charge a fee for access, but also provide some security or surveillance of the area, which provides some crime deterrent effect.
+Please take care when visiting isolated areas (i.e. nature areas, small parking areas used by divers, etc.), where some tourists have reported day-time assaults and robberies.
+Some U.S. travelers have reported their items were taken from hotel rooms and safes while they were on night scuba dives in more remote areas of the island.
+Extra precautions should be taken to secure personal property at all times.
+U.S. travelers should have a copy of their valid U.S. passport in a secure location in case their passport is stolen.
+Some of Curaçao’s many beaches charge a fee for access, but also provide some security or surveillance of the area, which provides some deterrent to crime.

 Parents of young travelers should be aware that the legal drinking age of 18 is not always enforced on Curaçao, so extra parental supervision may be appropriate.
 Young travelers in particular are urged to take the same precautions they would when going out in the United States, e.g. to travel in pairs or in groups if they choose to frequent Curaçao’s nightclubs and bars, and if they opt to consume alcohol, to do so responsibly.
 Anyone who is a victim of a crime should make a report to Curaçao police as well as report it immediately to the nearest U.S. consular office.
 Do not rely on hotel/restaurant/tour company management to make the report for you.